NordicPlayground/nrf-docker/README.md

 The firmware file will be located here: `nrf/applications/asset_tracker_v2/build/zephyr/merged.hex`.
 Because it's inside the folder that is bind mounted when running the image, it is also available outside of the Docker image.

+> [!NOTE]
-> ℹ️ The `-p always` build argument is to do a pristine build.
+> The `-p always` build argument is to do a pristine build.
 It is similar to cleaning the build folder and is used because it is less error-prone to a previous build with different configuration.
 To speed up subsequent build with the same configuration you can remove this argument to avoid re-building code that haven't been modified since the previous build.

 To build a stand-alone project, replace `-w /workdir/nrf/applications/asset_tracker_v2` with the name of the applications folder inside the docker container: